polkadot-js/api/docs/start/README.md

 ## Ready?
 Steady?
 Go!

+If you already have a good grasp on the API and are just looking for a specific answer, you may want to take a look at the [Frequently Asked Questions](FAQ.md).
 With all that said, let's get started...
 [What should be installed, and how should we do it?](install.md)